April 7, 2022

 Since a quick glance at the scatter plot of prices doesn’t tell us much, I performed an ordinary least squares linear regression to determine if our sample shows any statistically significant change in closing price over time.
 Because the prices in our sample follow a log-normal distribution, I log-transformed the prices to create a normal distribution.

 The regression line is shown on the scatter plot to the left.
 This regression shows a statistically significant (p=0.0001) increase over time (positive coefficient for the timestamp variable).
-However, the effect size is very small (R^2=0.025), meaning that increase in time only explains 2.5% of the total variation in prices.
+However, the effect size is very small (R^2=0.025), meaning that increase in time only explains 2.5% of the total variation in prices across the sample.
 This suggests that the mean auction price on BaT has increased a small but statistically significant amount during our sample period.

 The residual plot on the right shows residual values scattered at random around the horizontal axis at 0.
 The absence of any pattern here is a good thing, showing that our regression analysis isn’t affected by some unknown confounding variable.